zalenix/portaldocs/portal-sdk/templates/top-extensions-create.md

 ![alt-text](../media/top-extensions-create/subCreate.png "Sub-create context pane")

+The sample that builds this blade  is in the following code.

+ {"gitdown": "include-section", "file": "../Samples/SamplesExtension/Client/V2/Create/Engine/CreateArmEngineBlade.ts", "section": "docs#SubCreate"}

 ### Tags

 The Tags control allows users to assign key value pairs to selected Resource Types, as in the following image.

 ![alt-text](../media/top-extensions-create/tags.png "Tags control")

+Include the `tagMap` of a resource from the `TagsByResource` control when constructing the parameters required by the ARM template, as in the following example.

+	{"gitdown": "include-section", "file": "../Samples/SamplesExtension/Client/V2/Create/Engine/CreateArmEngineBlade.ts", "section": "docs#AddTagMapToARMParameters"}

+**NOTE**:  `tagMap` must be converted from an array to a `StringMap`.

 ### Review create